Diisopropyl azodicarboxylate

 Diisopropyl azodicarboxylate (DIAD) is the diisopropyl ester of azodicarboxylic acid.
 It is used as a reagent in the production of many organic compounds.
-It is often used in the Mitsunobu reaction, where it serves as an oxidizer of triphenylphosphine to triphenylphosphine oxide.
+It is often used with triphenylphosphine in the Mitsunobu reaction, wherein it serves as a hydride acceptor.
 It has also been used to generate aza-Baylis-Hillman adducts with acrylates.
 It can also serve as a selective deprotectant of N-benzyl groups in the presence of other protecting groups.

 It is sometimes preferred to diethyl azodicarboxylate (DEAD) because it is more hindered, and thus less likely to form hydrazide byproducts.

 One notable use of this compound is in the synthesis of Bifenazate (Floramite®).